AgoraIO/Basic-Video-Call/Group-Video/OpenVideoCall-Windows/README.md

 please select the OpenVideoCall project in the Solution Explorer and right click.
 In the pop-up menu bar, select "Set as active project" to solve.
 Then run the program again.

-2. The dll library under the sdk/dll file needs to be placed in the corresponding execution path.

-Tips: The relevant dll library has been configured for you in this case tutorial.
-If you want to use the interface provided by agora for related development, you need to put the dll library into the corresponding execution path as prompted above.

 ## Resources

+- For potential issues, take a look at our [FAQ](https://docs.agora.io/cn/faq) first
+- Dive into [Agora SDK Samples](https://github.com/AgoraIO) to see more tutorials
+- Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase) for more complicated real use case
+- Repositories managed by developer communities can be found at [Agora Community](https://github.com/AgoraIO-Community)
-- You can find full API document at [Document Center](https://docs.agora.io/en/)
+- You can find full API documentation at [Document Center](https://docs.agora.io/en/)
+- If you encounter problems during integration, you can ask question in [Stack Overflow](https://stackoverflow.com/questions/tagged/agora.io)
-- You can file bugs about this demo at [issue](https://github.com/AgoraIO/Basic-Video-Call/issues)
+- You can file bugs about this sample at [issue](https://github.com/AgoraIO/Basic-Video-Call/issues)

 ## License